cns84/suricata-signature-sync/README.md

 Suricata Signature Sync
 =======================

-Automated feed discovery, rule curation, and deployment for high-performance Suricata pipelines.
+Automated feed discovery, rule curation, validation, and remediation for high-performance Suricata pipelines.

 This repository powers a scalable signature management system for Suricata.
-It dynamically pulls rules from public sources, applies post-processing to ensure hygiene and accuracy, and updates your rule corpus every 12 hours via GitHub Actions.
-Includes override logic, SID collision detection, status logging, and README metadata updates.
+It dynamically pulls rules from public sources, applies post-processing to ensure hygiene and accuracy, validates the ruleset, removes broken signatures, and updates your corpus every 12 hours via GitHub Actions.
+Includes override logic, SID collision detection, sync logging, and README metadata injection.

 Built for large-scale environments with thousands of sensors and high-volume traffic.